apache/fluo-website/_fluo-1-2/administration/manage-applications.md

 ## Viewing data

-When you have data in your Fluo application, you can view it using the command `fluo scan myapp`.
+When you have data in your Fluo application, you can view it using the command `fluo scan -a myapp`.
-Pipe the output to `less` using the command `fluo scan myapp | less` if you want to page through the data.
+Pipe the output to `less` using the command `fluo scan -a myapp | less` if you want to page through the data.

 ## Get status of all applications